brianwillis/brianwillis.github.com/_posts/2012-12-30-predictions-for-2013.md

 title: Predictions for 2013
 ---

 I've decided to make this an annual tradition around here.
-Remember folks: this rampant speculation about the upcoming year is for entertainment only.
+Remember folks - this rampant speculation about the upcoming year is for entertainment only.
 I have no inside knowledge.
 Thankfully.

 But first, a retrospective on [last year's predictions][1].
 In short, I didn't do all that well.
 I'd never get a job reading tarot cards.
 RIM is still in business, but it's hard to say for how long.
 WebOS didn't really go anywhere significant.
 Windows 8 had an OK-but-not-great launch.
 We didn't see a 15" MacBook Air (though the new Retina MacBook Pro fills the slot where I expected a 15" Air to land).
 I was more or less right about Android on tablets and smartphones though (I even got the *Jelly Bean* code name right), so that's something.